Types of Engineering

 Electrical Engineering (EE)

-If you found yourself taking apart and then putting back together radios or other such electronic devices when you were a kid, then electrical engineering may be the one for you.
-EE is a very broad field which deals with topics like designing the electronics in your CD player or cell phone, working on telecommunications problems, dealing with electrical power issues and electromagnetics, or processing signals that can be either audio or visual.
-This is an extremely mathematically oriented branch of engineering.
+If you found yourself taking apart and then putting back together radios or other electronic devices when you were a kid, then electrical engineering may be the one for you.
+EE is a very broad field which deals with topics like designing electronics, working on telecommunications problems, dealing with electrical power issues and electromagnetics, or processing signals that can be either audio or visual.
+This is a mathematically oriented branch of engineering.

 Georgia Tech's Electrical Engineering Department